 The organization is able to support downtown businesses, hang flower baskets, decorate for the holidays, host events and more because of the generosity of our community.

-is kicking off our 2021 fundraising campaign and asking the community to come together and challenging 100 people to donate $100 to make our City Center stronger and more vibrant.
+Main Street Waterloo is kicking off our 2023 fundraising campaign and asking the community to come together and challenging 100 people to donate $100 to make our City Center stronger and more vibrant.
+The money raised from this campaign will go towards downtown beautification (clean up days, flowers, holiday lights, banners, and more).

 100 FRIENDS OF